prahladyeri/prahladyeri.github.io/_posts/2023-11-09-how-to-allow-ping-requests-through-windows-firewall.md

 ![ping wf-detail](/uploads/ping-icmp/wf-detail.png)

 Microsoft, in their great wisdom, thought that if your connection profile is Private or Public, you shouldn't have any need to ping an Internet resource like google.com!
-In this case, either you'll have to change your network connection through the adaptor settings in control panel, or simply add a new outbound firewall rule that allows all outbound ICMP requests.
+In this case, you'll have to either change your network connection profile to Domain through the control panel, or simply add a new outbound firewall rule that allows all outbound ICMP requests.
 If you choose to do the latter, you can then disable the built-in rules that you enabled earlier.

 Hopefully, your outbound ping requests should start working by now!